 SihanoukVille, Cambodia.
 The main tourist destination in Cambodia, after the magnificent temples of Angkor Wat.
 Beaches, islands, resorts and Cambodian culture.
 SihanoukVille is the fastest growing city in the country.

-Also home to the main port for Cambodia, and soon the largest airport in the country.
-Flights to and from Angkor Wat every Monday, Wednesday and Friday.
-Soon to be a large casino playground and golfing community.
+Also home to the main port for Cambodia, and the third largest airport in the country.
+Flights to and from Angkor Wat every day, and weekly flight to Phnom Penh.
+A large casino playground with 12 casinos and counting.
+Now, also home of the largest brewery in all of Asia, the Angkor Beer Brewery (and Carlsberg and Kronnenberg.)
 And Wintertime, November through February, SihanoukVille really "Shines".

-Currently, there are only 4 world class resorts in SihanoukVille, (2 are on SihanoukVille's Islands) with many more planned or in progress, especially on the islands.
+Currently, there are only 3 world class resorts in SihanoukVille, (1 is on SihanoukVille's Islands) with many more planned or in progress, especially on the islands.

 Most of the activities here surround the beaches and islands.
-There's also over 100 foreign owned restaurants, hotels, and clubs in town, catering to most tastes.
+There are also over 300 foreign owned restaurants, hotels, and clubs in town, catering to most tastes.

 Water Sports are growing in SihanoukVille.
 Fishing trips, sailing, scuba diving and snorkeling, swimming, jet skiing, kayaking in the ocean and river, and island trips covers most of the water activities here.